Bachelor of Liberal Arts Degree

 - Membership in a diverse student community of adult learners, providing an enriching learning environment.

-The undergraduate degree includes 32 courses (128 credits, at least 16 credits taken on campus).
+The undergraduate degree includes 32 courses (128 credits), with at least 16 credits taken on campus.
+You can transfer up to 64 credits.

 - Get started.
-You begin by completing three admission courses from the program curriculum.
+You begin by completing three degree courses from the program curriculum.
 This coursework establishes your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
 You can pursue most of your degree online, if you wish.
 But to fully experience Harvard, you are required to complete at least 16 credits (roughly four courses) on campus.
-Your options for study include on-campus courses, active learning weekend courses, and courses that combine weekly online classes with an intensive weekend on campus.
+Intensive three-week and weekend on-campus options available.

 - Graduate with your Harvard degree.
 You participate in the annual Harvard Commencement, receiving your Harvard University degree: Bachelor of Liberal Arts (ALB) in extension studies.